thbc/Python-Project-Launch-Helper-WIN/README.md

 # Python-Project-Launch
-A helper for starting a python project in VSCode or VSCodium in virtual environment - in Windows.
+A very simple helper for starting a python project in VSCode or VSCodium in virtual environment - in Windows.
 ## How to use
 1. Place the folder anywhere you like.
 2. Create a shortcut for the open_vscode_env.bat file, e.g. on Desktop.